Izyus/Izyus/README.md

 ### Glad to see you here!
-Now I just moved to Israel and am actively looking for work.
-Now is the best time for me to start using my programming knowledge to create excellent web applications.
+<p style="margin-bottom: 5px;">Now I just moved to Israel and am actively looking for work.
+Now is the best time for me to start using my programming knowledge to create excellent web applications.<p>

 <br/>